 Example checks include translation accuracy, correct terminology, spelling and typos, syntax and grammar, natural expression, logical structure and more.
 I regularly conduct these checks for marketing agencies, public authorities, consumer research groups, company managers and PhD students.
 For assessment and review of your own texts and translations, contact me here.

 I can adapt your text for the UK or adopt a neutral tone for a worldwide audience.
-I can also offer advice on the local systems in a variety of countries I have lived in, including Italy, France, Spain and Japan.
+I also offer advice on the local systems in a variety of countries I have lived in, including Italy, France, Spain and Japan.
 Whatever your needs, let me know in the contact form.

 Please drop me an email with the attached files for translation, and I'll be delighted to provide a personalised quote and timeframe.